 Fields of interest

-Monetary and fiscal policy, open macroeconomics, informality, economics of climate change, developing countries.
+Monetary and fiscal policy, open macroeconomics, informality, economics of climate change, developing countries, public debt.

 Publications